aliwaseem27/E-Commerce/README.md

 # STORY - E-Commerce Fake Store

-A Flutter project to practice the some of the main topics in App Development, such as :
+A Flutter project to practice some of the main topics in App Development, such as :
 1. State management using [Riverpod](https://riverpod.dev/).
 2. UI design and trying to implement best practices.
 3. Separation of Business Logic from the Interface.